Pseudo-quotients of algebraic actions and their application to character varieties: Introduction

+Moreover, for an arbitrary number of punctures $p_1, \ldots, p_s$ and different semi-simple conjugacy classes of $G=\GL{n}(\CC)$, we obtain diffeomorphisms between moduli spaces of parabolic Higgs bundles with parabolic structures (with general weights) on $p_1, \ldots, p_s$ and with the moduli space of logarithmic flat connections with poles on the punctures \cite{Simpson:parabolic}.
+Additionally, other correspondences may also appear.
+For example, if $G=\SL{2}(\CC)$, the surface $\Sigma$ is an elliptic curve and $Q$ has two marked points with generic semi-simple conjugacy classes, then the variety $\cR_G(\Sigma, Q)$ is diffeomorphic to the moduli space of doubly periodic instantons through the Nahm transform \cite{Biquard-Jardim,Jardim}.

+However, these correspondences are far from being algebraic so it is important to study the Hodge structures presented on these complex character varieties.
+For this purpose, it is customary to associate a polynomial {$e(X) \in \ZZ[u, v]$} to each complex algebraic variety $X$ by taking the alternating sum of its compactly supported Hodge numbers.
+This polynomial is usually called the $E$-polynomial, or Deligne-Hodge polynomial, and should be seen as the Hodge-theoretic analog halfway between the Poincar\'e polynomial and the Euler characteristic.

-The first strategy for the computation of $E$-polynomials of character varieties was accomplished by \cite{Hausel-Rodriguez-Villegas:2008} by means of a theorem of Katz.
-Following this method, an expression of these polynomials for twisted character varieties was given in terms of generating functions in \cite{Hausel-Rodriguez-Villegas:2008} for $G=\GL{n}(\CC)$ and in \cite{Mereb} for $G=\SL{n}(\CC)$.
-In the general parabolic case, much remains to be known, being the most important advance \cite{Hausel-Letellier-Villegas} in which the Deligne-Hodge polynomial is computed for $G=\GL{n}(\CC)$ and generic semi-simple marked points.
+Three different strategies exist in the literature to address the computation of $E$-polynomials of complex character varieties, usually called the arithmetic, geometric and quantum methods.
+The first strategy, the arithmetic method, was developed by \cite{Hausel-Rodriguez-Villegas:2008} by means of a theorem of Katz.
+Roughly speaking, this result states that if the number of points of a variety $X$, over the finite field of $q$ elements, is a polynomial in $q$, say $P(q) = |X(\mathbb{F}_q)|$, then the $E$-polynomial of $X(\CC)$ is $e(X(\CC)) = P(uv)$.
+Following this method, an expression for these polynomials for twisted character varieties was given in terms of generating functions for $G=\GL{n}(\CC)$ \cite{Hausel-Rodriguez-Villegas:2008} and for $G=\SL{n}(\CC)$ \cite{Mereb}.
+This arithmetic approach has also been applied for counting the number of stable Higgs bundles on a compact Riemann surface defined over a finite field \cite{Schiffmann2016}.
+However, in the general parabolic case much remains to be done.
+One of the most important advances was \cite{Hausel-Letellier-Villegas} where the $E$-polynomials were computed for $G=\GL{n}(\CC)$ and generic semi-simple marked points.